Single particle fluctuations dominate the long-time dynamic susceptibility in glass-forming liquids: Introduction

-The dynamical behavior of glassy systems is characterized by several timescales.
-The main relaxation time $\tau_{\alpha}$ describes the decay of an average two-time correlation function, usually the average overlap $C(t)= \langle w(\Delta \vec{r}) \rangle$, or the self part $F_s(\vec{k},t)$ of the intermediate scattering function~\cite{Ediger2000,Angell2000,Berthier2011}.
-Some timescales, such as the time $t_4$ when $\chi_4(t)$ reaches its maximum, are typically not far from $\tau_{\alpha}$~\cite{Lacevic2003,Toninelli2005,Berthier2011}.
+The dynamical behavior of glassy systems is characterized by several timescales besides the relaxation time $\tau_{\alpha}$.
+Some of them, such as the time $t_4$ when $\chi_4(t)$ reaches its maximum, are typically not far from $\tau_{\alpha}$~\cite{Lacevic2003,Toninelli2005,Berthier2011}.
 But other timescales may sometimes be much longer.
 For example, the dynamic correlation length of fluctuations continues to increase after $\tau_{\alpha}$~\cite{Berthier2011,Flenner2011}; and the typical time it takes for a slow region to become fast or viceversa - the exchange time $\tau_{\rm ex}$ - may in some cases be much longer than $\tau_{\alpha}$ \cite{Ediger2000,Richert2015,Paeng2015}.
 However, for times $t > t_4$, little is known theoretically about $\chi_4(t)$ beyond the observed fact that it decreases with time~\cite{Toninelli2005,Berthier2011}.
-In the case of $\xi_4(t)$, as mentioned above, it is not even clear whether it decreases or not at very long times.
+In the case of $\xi_4(t)$, it is not even clear whether it decreases or not at very long times.
 Additionally, even though the four point functions $S_4(\vec{q},t)$ and $\chi_4(t)$ have been the main tool used to analyze numerical data on dynamical heterogeneity, no clear connection has been established between them and the exchange time $\tau_{\rm ex}$ characterizing the lifetime of the heterogeneous regions.